Blue flower: Use of the symbol

 English writer Penelope Fitzgerald's historical novel The Blue Flower is based on Novalis's early life.
 In John le Carré's 1968 novel A Small Town in Germany, the character Bradfield says, "I used to think I was a Romantic, always looking for the blue flower" (Pan edition, p.
 286 – chap.
 17).
 Substance D, a fictitious drug in Philip K. Dick's 1977 novel A Scanner Darkly, is derived from a plant with blue flower.

 Tennessee Williams used images of blue roses in his play The Glass Menagerie to symbolize the frailty and uniqueness of Laura, a central character that reflects the life of Williams' sister, who underwent a lobotomy.
 In the play, Laura is nicknamed "Blue Roses" after another character misheard her say "pleurosis".

-The alternative rock band Mazzy Star released a charting single in 1990 titled "Blue Flower" from their album She Hangs Brightly.
+In 1972 German band Slapp Happy released the song "Blue Flower" off of their album Sort Of, which was subsequently covered in 1990 by the alternative rock band Mazzy Star on their album She Hangs Brightly and in 1992 by the shoegaze band Pale Saints on the US and Japanese releases of their In Ribbons album.

-The folk/pop/narrative band The Gray Havens released an album in 2021 titled “Blue Flower,” inspired by C.S.
-Lewis’s Surprised By Joy.
+The folk/pop/narrative band The Gray Havens released an album in 2021 titled “Blue Flower,” inspired by C. S. Lewis’s Surprised By Joy.

 In his fantasy series A Song of Ice and Fire, American author George R. R. Martin uses the blue flower as a reoccurring symbol to represent young women of the noble House Stark, often with hints to an illicit love affair.
 In one instance, Prince Rhaegar Targaryen uses blue winter roses to crown the Lady Lyanna Stark as the "Queen of Love and Beauty" at the Tournament of Harrenhal, passing over his own wife, Princess Elia of Dorne.

+The colloquial French expression fleur bleue (blue flower) describes a person who is a sensitive dreamer or ingénue.

-Nowadays there is a French expression, fleur bleue, describing a sensitive dreamer and ingénue person.
-The color blue applied to a flower means a tenderness unavowed but also an emotion of purity, sincerity, gentleness, sensitivity and discretion.
+The color blue applied to a flower means an unavowed tenderness or an emotion of purity, sincerity, gentleness, sensitivity, and discretion.

 Wandervogel movement

-In 1960 Werner Helwig published the book The Blue Flower of the Wandervogel (Die blaue Blume des Wandervogels) a history of the youth movement.
+In 1960 Werner Helwig published the book The Blue Flower of the Wandervogel (Die blaue Blume des Wandervogels), a history of the youth movement.
 Within the movement, a number of folk songs used the motif.

-The German student movement of the 60s
+The German student movement of the '60s

 In the 1960s, the German Left reacted against Novalis's imaginary blaue blume, which had become a symbol of Romanticism and bourgeois high culture.
 The student's chant was "Schlagt die Germanistik tot, färbt die blaue Blume rot!" ("Strike Germanistics dead, color the blue flower red!").